mmakowski/shapeshifter/README.markdown

 Shapeshifter is a tool for interacting with remote servers.
-It consists of a controller script (`ssc`) and a set of modules which run on the servers with which you want to interact.
+It consists of a controller script (`ssc`) and a set of modules which run on the servers with which we want to interact.
 There is a small set of core, bootstrap modules.
 All modules (including the bootstrap ones) can be uploaded and replaced at run time.
 Use cases include:
 * automatic deployment of applications built in a continuous